Milton Keynes Hospital banishes bacteria through barrier laundry investment

 Milton Keynes Hospital NHS Foundation Trust is located south of the city centre, occupying a 60-hectacre site.
 The district general hospital comprises approximately 450 beds, serving Milton Keynes and the surrounding areas.

 The hospital provides a broad range of emergency, acute, general medical and surgical services.
-With over 3,000 staff and a large estate to maintain, a lot of work goes on to keep everything running.
-Cleanliness and excellent infection control practices are a priority for the hospital.
-To manage the amount of cleaning accessories required throughout the building, the hospital possesses an on premises laundry (OPL).
-The microfiber cloths and mops can be cleaned and re-used quickly and effectively.
+With over 3,000 staff, and a large estate to maintain, a lot of work goes on behind the scenes to keep everything running at top efficiency.
+Cleanliness and excellent infection control practices are a priority for the hospital, and to manage the amount of cleaning accessories required throughout the building, the hospital possesses an on premises laundry (OPL) so the microfiber cloths and mops can be cleaned and re-used quickly and effectively.

 A complete laundry solution

-Milton Keynes Hospital has long possessed an OPL for the laundering of cleaning materials.
-In 2013 the equipment began to reach the end of its operational life so the hospital sought a new solution.
+Milton Keynes Hospital has long possessed an OPL for the laundering of cleaning materials, but in 2013 the equipment began to reach the end of its operational life so the hospital sought a new solution.